-In Windows 10/8/7/Vista, Windows Backup notifies end-users to configure Windows Backup.
-Notifications like Backup in progress can appear in the Action Center after seven days without having configured Windows Backup, or when an end-user attaches an external hard drive.
+In Windows 11/10, Windows Backup notifies end-users to configure Windows Backup.
+Notifications like Backup in progress can appear in the Action Center after seven days without configuring Windows Backup or when an end-user attaches an external hard drive.

 Disable Windows Backup in progress notification